AriIris/LinuxEasyCommandCenter/README.md

 # LinuxEasyCommandCenter
-Python script to run linux commands
+Python script to run Linux commands

 This script is free to use and share.
 You may change it to your liking.